Platform

 What is a Node?

-A node is a Swift function annotated with @Rewire that registers itself with PipeKit at app launch.
+A node is a function annotated with @Rewire that registers itself with PipeKit at app launch.
 Once registered, the node can be triggered remotely — individually or as part of a flow — without shipping an update.

 Nodes are deterministic by design.
 Only functions declared at build time can execute.
 There is no arbitrary code injection, no eval, no dynamic payloads that run as code.
 This is what makes PipeKit safe for production.